2022 UTSA Roadrunners football team

 and UTSA closed out their regular season at home with a three-point victory over the UTEP Miners, after overcoming a 24-point deficit they faced in the game's second quarter.
 The Roadrunners finished the regular season on a nine-game win streak, dating to September 24, and won the Conference USA regular season championship and a bid to the conference title game the following week.
 There, they defeated North Texas in a rematch by three touchdowns, earning the program's second overall and consecutive conference championship.
 UTSA finished the season with a record of 11–2 and a perfect 8–0 mark in conference play, and were ranked No. 22 in both the AP Poll and Coaches Poll.
 They finished No. 25 in the College Football Playoff rankings.
 They lost to Troy in the 2022 Cure Bowl, 18–12.

-Previous season

-After a win against Memphis on September 25, UTSA became 4–0 for the first time since the 2012 season.
-Two weeks later, on October 9, the program became 6–0 for the first time in its history after defeating Western Kentucky.
-A week later, on the weekend of October 16, the program entered the national polls for the first time, reaching No. 24 in the AP poll and No. 25 in the Coaches poll.
-The Roadrunners remained undefeated for the first time in its history until their 23–45 loss in the final game of the regular season against North Texas Mean Green football team.
-A 34–31 victory over UAB clinched the Conference USA Western Division title, their first in program history.
-The win also confirmed that the Roadrunners would play in their first conference championship game in program history, which they won 49–41 over WKU on December 3.

 Preseason conference player awards

 Preseason player awards were announced on July 26.